Matzefritz/HiWonder_MentorPi/README.md

         |-- yolov5

 ```
 * **Build the workspace again**
-When you are in the ros2_ws folder you can build the workspace again with
+When you are in the `ros2_ws` folder you can build the workspace again with
 ```bash
 colcon build
 ```
 Make sure the build proccess succeeds.

 # Testing
 If you successfully installed everything we can start testing.

 ## Test Motor Functions
 The expansion board from Hiwonder controlls all 4 wheels, the 2 pwm servos the camera is atached to and also allows for access to the IMU.
-All this functionality is managed by the "controller" package which can be found in the "driver" folder in the src folder in your ROS2 workspace.
+All this functionality is managed by the `controller` package which can be found in the `driver` folder in the src folder in your ROS2 workspace.
 With
 ```bash
 ros2 launch controller controller.launch.py